Editor’s Note: Airfreight reigns ahead of 2021 peak

 Air transportation is hardly without its own difficulties, though.
 Airlines largely left the worst of their earnings losses behind them in 2020, but recent announcements of second-quarter and first-half results show that the world’s combination carriers are feeling the impact of the continued travel restrictions and reduced passenger demand.
 Aviation still looks vastly different than it did before 2020, and that is unlikely to change for the remainder of this year.

 Carriers are also the focus of this month’s feature story at Air Cargo World.
 Our top story for August is the Freight 50, our annual ranking of the world’s top cargo carriers and groups, based on 2020 traffic.
 With this Freight 50 reflecting the upheaval of the first year of the COVID-19 pandemic, final figures for 2020 illustrate the benefits of a strong freighter fleet as well as the capacity struggles still impacting combination carriers as we approach the end of 2021.
-As with last year’s Freight 50 coverage, this year we will continue our Freight 50 updates with additional reporting through the month.

 Our second feature considers the increasing usage of Sustainable Aviation Fuel in support of airfreight operations.
 For the feature, “Sustainable aviation fuel: The key to decarbonizing the airfreight industry,” Associate Editor Kelly Stroh spoke to some of the world’s largest airfreight forwarders about their partnerships with carriers to utilize SAF for cargo shipments and working with cargo customers to encourage more sustainable operations.
 Read the full feature story here.